tendermint/tendermint/spec/abci/abci.md

     - In Cosmos-SDK based blockchains, `MaxAgeDuration` is usually equal to the unbonding period. `MaxAgeNumBlocks` is calculated by dividing the unboding period by the average block time (e.g. 2 weeks / 6s per block = 2d8h).
+  - `MaxNum (uint32)`: The maximum number of evidence that can be committed to a single block

 ### ValidatorParams